 - “High energy particles are absorbed by luminescent particles that re-emit them as visible light,” Maigue said in his explanation to James Dyson Award.
 “Similar type of luminescent particles (derivable from certain fruits and vegetables) were suspended in a resin substrate and is used as the core technology on both devices.
 When hit by UV light, the particles absorb and re-emit visible light along the edges due to internal reflectance.
 PV cells are placed along the edges to capture the visible light emitted.”

-- The captured visible light would be converted into DC electricity and later regulated by circuits that process voltage output.
+- The captured visible light would be converted into DC electricity and later regulated by obsolete integrated circuits that process voltage output.
 It would allow the technology to charge batteries and to direct the utilization of electricity.

 - Conventional solar panels can’t capture ultraviolet light, but Maigue’s AuREUS can harness that untapped power.
 More impressively, it can function even when the weather is cloudy.